larkintuckerllc/futusign-wordpress/readme.md

 Description
 ===

-Simply put...
-WordPress is one of the best content managements systems available today.
+Simply put... *WordPress* is one of the best content managements systems available today.
 Digital signage management is a content management problem.
-As for futusign itself, hearing how others are using futusign is the best way to understand the possibilities.
+As for *futusign* itself, hearing how others are using it is the best way to understand the possibilities.

 The [Digital Signage Case Study: Warrington College of Business]( https://www.futusign.com/stories/digital-signage-case-study-warrington/) illustrates a medium-sized futusign deployment at an educational institution.